 Two-thirds of the Fund’s net income is dedicated to regional projects and teams.
 The remaining one-third is returned annually to the member states, in proportion to their original contribution, for each state’s Great Lakes priorities.
 Thus, the states receive two types of return on their original investment: the benefits of the Fund’s support of project teams and an annual income stream.

-The Board of Directors has committed investment earnings of $96 million to support project teams, and the state shares mechanism has returned $55 million to the states.
+The Board of Directors has committed investment earnings of more than $100 million to support project teams, and the state shares mechanism has returned nearly $57 million to the states.

 Seven of the Great Lakes states have provided one-time contributions to the endowment totaling $81 million.
 The Fund receives no ongoing government support.
 Their membership contributions are proportional to each state’s usage of Great Lakes waters: